jupyterhub/jupyterhub/docs/source/reference/rest.md

 openssl rand -hex 32
 ```

-The `openssl` command generates a potential token that can then be
+This `openssl` command generates a potential token that can then be
 added to JupyterHub using `.api_tokens` configuration setting in
 `jupyterhub_config.py`.